MitchDarrow/HHC_2025/act3_snowblindambush_mjd.md

 ![SSTI Enumeration](/images/snowblind_enumeration2.jpg)

-## Step Three: Achieve Shell Access : Insecure File Upload
+## Step Three: Achieve Shell Access Utilizing Insecure File Upload

 The following payload was inserted into a file called payload.jpg and uploaded to the admin profile.